Wassauf/flask_sqlserver/setup.md

 .\venv\Scripts\activate

 ## 3. Install dependencies
-- pip install pyodbc
+- pip3 install pyodbc
-- pip install flask_restful
+- pip3 install flask_restful

 ## 4. Create a config file with name 'config.ini'
 ### copy the following content into that config file with filled information and remove <>